Cybersecurity Triage

 System impact

-Read-only, can be slow.
+Read-only, sensitive output.
 Nothing changes.
-The command searches fixture-local account, access, and log stubs for the breakglass username.
+The command searches system account, access, and log files for the breakglass username.

 May require elevated permissions on protected paths or service-owned files.